 - because of her pregnancy.
 1

 At around week 36 of the pregnancy, it is very common for women to begin to experience issues that can rise to the level of a disability.
+Employers can ask employees for a written medical certification from their doctor confirming that they have a disability.

-- extreme morning sickness,
+- severe morning sickness,

 - doctor-ordered bed rest,